Compare two cars

 Verdict

-BMW appears just a bit more reliable, although the difference is truly marginal.
+Tesla appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In this case though, it seems that both cars show similar levels of passenger protection all together, so that won't break a tie.
-But one thing that actually could is the performance, with Tesla being considerably quicker, thus putting more smile on driver's face.
+But one thing that actually could is the performance, with Tesla outracing its opponent in any situation possible, making it better choice for boy racers.
 The German car offers somewhat better range.
-No mistake, whatever you decide here, but I'd still go for the Tesla.
+All together, there's not much more to say, in this case I wouldn't even consider anything but Tesla.
 Nevertheless, let's not forget that people have different preferences and needs, so what really counts is your personal feel.
 I'm only here to help.
-In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, among more than 12.000 different ones in our database.
+Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser™, among more than 12.000 different ones in our database.